flatcar-archive/flatcar-docs/os/booting-on-ecs.md

-# Running CoreOS Container Linux with AWS EC2 Container Service
+# Running Flatcar Linux with AWS EC2 Container Service

 [Amazon EC2 Container Service (ECS)](http://aws.amazon.com/ecs/) is a container management service which provides a set of APIs for scheduling container workloads across EC2 clusters.
 It supports Container Linux with Docker containers.